weibeld/terraform-aws-kubeadm/README.md

 ### 3. You have a key pair on your local machine

-The module requires you to specify a key pair on your local machine that will allow you to SSH into the nodes of the cluster.
+The module requires you to specify a key pair which will allow you to SSH into the nodes of the cluster.

-You can use any local key pair for this, for example, the default `~/.ssh/id_rsa` (private key) and `~/.ssh/id_rsa.pub` (public key).
+You can use any key pair on your local machine for this, for example, the default `~/.ssh/id_rsa` (private key) and `~/.ssh/id_rsa.pub` (public key).

 You can also create a new key pair with: